Krastanov/labwebsite/_pages/undergrad-qis.md

 |May 15| 1 lecture, Wed last day of classes|
 </div>

+## Learning Objectives

+1. Understanding of classification of deterministic, probabilistic, and quantum algorithms, in particular the difference between classical probability and quantum probability amplitude;
+2. Familiarity with the "killer apps" for quantum computing and networking hardware, where they have capabilities beyond those of classical computers;
+3. Understanding of the limitations of quantum computers: in what situations are they **not** more powerful than classical computers;
+4. Modeling of noisy quantum hardware and standard error correction techniques permitting the creation of reliable quantum hardware out of noisy unreliable quantum systems.

 ## Topics not covered

 These are important topics we would not have the time to cover, but you might want to pursue in the future for fuller understanding of the field.
 Feel free to also discuss them during office hours.